 In the past, topical retinoid creams, TCA chemical peels, and cryotherapy have been commonly used in the treatment of solar lentigo.
 The use of ablative CO2 lasers, however, has not been as successful due to a significant risk of resulting hyperpigmentation after treatment.

 At the Centre for Surgery in London, we use the latest generation Erbium YAG laser for the safe and effective treatment of age spots.
 This method allows for minimal downtime and carries a reduced risk of scarring, making it a preferred choice for age spot removal.

 The Fitzpatrick skin classification

-With any sunlight induced skin conditions such as solar lentigo, it is important to note a patients Fitzpatrick skin types.
-The Fitzpatrick classification describes six different skin types based on the skin colour and a persons response after exposure to sunlight.
-This classification is as follows:
+When dealing with skin conditions caused by sun exposure like solar lentigo, it’s important to consider a person’s Fitzpatrick skin type.
+The Fitzpatrick classification details six different skin types based on skin colour and how a person’s skin responds to sunlight:

-Age spot removal is more commonly undertaken in those with lighter skin types with a chronic history of sun exposure.
-Age spot removal is commonly undertaken along with removal of seborrheic Keratosis and actinic keratosis.
+Typically, age spot removal is more often carried out on individuals with lighter skin types who have a long history of sun exposure.
+Age spot removal can also commonly be performed alongside the removal of seborrheic keratosis and actinic keratosis.